 Properly functioning, hope can power us through the most daunting of trials.
 If the enemy shuts down the engine of hope, then we can be destroyed with little effort.
 Even if we possess the physical capacity to succeed we will fail without hope.
 This is how critical hope is to our walk of faith.
 We can gain faith to move mountains but without hope our faith will be of little value.

-The battle for hope
+Principles in the battle for hope

 There are some basic principles we learned about the battle for hope we wish to share.